analogdevicesinc/adi_3dtof_floor_detector/README.md

 5. Optionally, you can enable floor removed point cloud output by changing the value of the parameter *arg_enable_pointcloud_output* to "True" in the adi_3dtof_floor_detector_example_rviz_launch.py file.

-    To visualize the point cloud output, add the ```floor_removed_point cloud``` in the RVIZ2.
+    To visualize the point cloud output, add the ```/host/floor_removed_point_cloud``` in the RVIZ2.
 If the point cloud output is enabled when the outputs of the *adi_3dtof_floor_detector_node* are not compressed then the process might slow down.
 For the best usage, recommended option is to enable compression on outputs of *adi_3dtof_floor_detector_node* when the point cloud output is required.

 ---